pc-consulting/ports/README.md

         - Does not depend on postgres but the port will need a database => TBD
     - finance/tryton
         - Desktop client of the Tryton business suite
+- ports-mgmt/pytoport
+    - Python version parsing apparently has changed a bit in ports.
+The patch adds a '.0' to USES= so that the checks pass.
+    - PORTREVISION bumped to 1 accordingly.
+    - There still may be an issue with handling underscores '_' in distribution file names which seem to be converted to dashes '-' unconditionally.
+Subsequently, download of distfiles with underscores in their names fails.
 - www/cloudlog
     - Still very drafty port
     - Makefile needs completion to install files from files/ to where they belong